 The rustdoc test suite

-This page is specifically about the test suite named rustdoc, for other test suites used for testing rustdoc, see Rustdoc tests.
+This page is about the test suite named rustdoc used to test the HTML output of rustdoc.
+For other rustdoc-specific test suites, see Rustdoc test suites.

-All arguments take the form of quoted strings (both single and double quotes are supported), with the exception of COUNT and the special - form of PATH.
+All arguments take the form of shell-style (single or double) quoted strings, with the exception of COUNT and the special - form of PATH.

 Similar to shell commands, directives can extend across multiple lines if their last char is \.
 In this case, the start of the next line should be //, with no @.